Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: Abstract

 \section{Abstract}

-In this paper, we propose a scheme to realize three-qubit controlled phase gate and multiqubit controlled-NOT gate of one qubit simultaneously controlling n target qubit with four level quantum system in a cavity.
+We propose a scheme to realize a three-qubit controlled phase-gate and a multi-qubit controlled-NOT gate of one qubit simultaneously controlling n target qubits with a four-level quantum system in a cavity.
 The implementation time for multi-qubit controlled NOT gate is independent of number of qubit.
-Three-qubit phase gate is generalized to n-qubit phase gate with multiple control qubit and the number of steps (complexity) reduces linearly as compare to conventional gate decomposition method.
-Our scheme can be applied to various types of physical systems such as superconducting qubits coupled to resonator and trapped atoms in a cavity.
+Three-qubit phase-gate is generalized to n-qubit phase-gate with multiple control qubits.
+The number of steps reduces linearly as compared to conventional gate decomposition method.
+Our scheme can be applied to various types of physical systems such as superconducting qubits coupled to a resonator and trapped atoms in a cavity.
 Our scheme does not require adjustment of level spacing during the gate implementation.
 We also show the implementation of Deutsch-Joza algorithm.
 Finally, we discuss the imperfections due to cavity decay and the possibility of physical implementation of our scheme.